-2300 ft above Rio de Janeiro at the top of Corcovado Mountain, sits one of the most iconic statues in the world – the statue of Christo Redentor, or the Christ the Redeemer statue.
+2300 ft above sea level at Rio de Janeiro, on the top of Corcovado Mountain, sits one of the most iconic statues in the world – the Cristo Redentor, or the Christ the Redeemer statue.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Every year, over 300,000 visitors make their way up to the mountain peak to take in the panoramic view of Rio de Janeiro that lies beneath it.
-If you’ve ever found yourself wondering ‘Where is Christ the Redeemer?’ now you know the answer is ‘very high up.’
+Every year, almost 2 million visitors make their way up to the peak to take in the panoramic view of Rio de Janeiro that lies beneath it.
+If you’ve ever found yourself wondering, ‘Where is Christ the Redeemer?’ now you know the answer is ‘very high up.’

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!